 I explained a bit more about the process Dave and I went through to create our Dekker Family Living Trust in this post… but it’s honestly a really simple process once you find an attorney you want to work with.

-It literally took Dave and I a couple hours to get some of the requested paperwork together, then we had to bring a letter (provided by our attorney) to our bank, Dave’s school, and our various investment places, sign a few documents, write the check, and we’re finished.
+It literally took Dave and I a couple hours to get some of the requested paperwork together, then we had to bring a letter (provided by our attorney) to our bank, Dave’s school, and our various investment places, sign a few documents, write the check, and we were finished.

 3. Learn how to properly install your car seat.

-I know, this one might sound trivial compared to the first two, but it’s really important… and I’ve read statistics that many parents install car seats incorrectly!
-Also, make sure anyone who will be driving your kids around also knows how to properly install their car seat (and how to properly secure the child in the car seat).
+I know, this one might sound trivial compared to the first two, but it’s really important… and I’ve read statistics that as many as 60% of carseats are installed incorrectly!
+Also, make sure anyone who will be driving your children around knows how to properly install their car seat (and how to properly secure the child in the car seat).

 My best advice would be to visit the website for the brand of car seat you have.
 They usually have installation videos right on their site.
-If not, search You Tube for your brand of car seat.
-And of course, look through the pictures in the instruction manual as well.
+You can also visit a local fire station to have your car seat inspected if you are concerned about anything.

 Although you might feel silly, it’s not a bad idea to practice getting the car seat in and out of the car a few times before you have a baby in it.
-Dave and I did not do this and we literally spent a good 5-10 minutes trying to figure out how to get the car seat to latch onto the base in the back of our car.
-Our nurse we even trying to help (and it was freezing cold at the end of November!)
+Dave and I did not do this and we literally spent a good 5-10 minutes trying to figure out how to get the infant car seat to latch onto the base in the back of our car.
+Our nurse even tried helping (and it was freezing cold at the end of November!)

 4. Schedule your own appointments before baby is born.

-Again, this might sound really trivial, but anything you can do now, before the baby is born, will save you lots of stress later.
+Again, this might sound trivial, but anything you can do NOW, before the baby is born, will save you lots of stress later.

-I can still vividly remember that day (every single detail).
-Nora basically screamed all day long — which made me SO stressed, which I’m sure didn’t help her at all, and by the time I got to my haircut appointment, I literally broke down in tears (my cousin cuts my hair at her home so it wasn’t that bad).
+I can still vividly remember that day (every single detail — even what we were wearing!)
+Nora basically screamed all day long — which made me SO stressed, which I’m sure didn’t help her at all, and by the time I got to my haircut appointment, I literally broke down in tears.

-When Simon was born, I made sure to schedule a hair cut/color and my dentist appointment the week before and enjoyed a cute new due and nice white teeth without all the stress of trying to work my schedule around a newborn!
+When the other kids were born, I made sure to schedule a hair cut and my dentist appointment the week before (I never go early!) and enjoyed a cute new hairstyle and nice clean teeth without all the stress of trying to work my schedule around a newborn!

 5. Pack your freezer with healthy meals and snacks.